ryeleo/Python-Package-Template/docs/development.md

 We use "pyproject.toml" to define all dependencies for development and production.

-> ⚠ When [Hatch gains support for lock files](https://github.com/pypa/hatch/discussions/226#discussioncomment-2714692), we will update this process to include using a lock file for maximum (CICD) stability.

 ### Production Dependencies

 In `[project]`, there is the **minimum** list of packages required for installation: `dependencies`.